SALES / SUPPORT : 844-232-4816

 This logo for the Rolling Stones is a classic example.

 Music production companies, meanwhile, won’t be so clearly identified on the front of the CD or record, but their music band logo will almost certainly make an appearance on the back of the case or in the booklet or lining.
 And associated companies may also make an appearance, such as for communication and media logos or distributors in charge of releasing the product on the internet and in stores.
+Not to mention a band logo you can include as a custom embroidery pattern in t-shirts, hoodies, and other merchandise to sell.

 But what about individuals, like singers or musicians, who don’t work with a band?
 Do they need a customized logo for their band?